chrismiles/DynamicXray/README.md

 the overlay, adjusting the cross fade between app and overlay, whether to draw dynamic item outlines, and more.
 Refer to the DynamicsXray header.

-DynamicsXray includes a built-in control panel that slides up from the bottom of the screen.
-The control panel provides access to some options at runtime.
-The control panel can be presented by calling -presentConfigurationViewController.
+DynamicsXray includes a built-in configuration panel that slides up from the bottom of the screen.
+The configuration panel provides access to some options at runtime.
+The configuration panel can be presented by calling -presentConfigurationViewController.

 For example: